Free Game Company Sues 14-Year-Old Over 'Cheats' Video -- Claiming DMCA Violation - Slashdot

 That said I've not seen any cheats/cheating in Fortnite.
 I shoot someone and they kill me - I'm able to see the damage I inflicted as I become a spectator at that point.
 And always satisfied it being a good kill.

 Being 14 does not excuse his behaviour.
-(Score:2)
+(Score:5, Informative)

+This kid also made multiple video streams that showed people how to perform the cheats as well as showing the cheats in action.
+This is the part that raised the DMCA claims, as Epic Games claimed that the cheat videos were an unauthorized derivative works.
+The kid's response was to file counterclaims (although it is clear from his lawsuit response video he has no clue what filing a counterclaim actually meant).
+He even created a second YouTube account to get around claims/bans.
+Again, it is clear he knew that he was doing something wrong, but kept on doing it.
+This left Epic Games with no other legal alternative but to sue.

+The letter from the kid's mother doesn't even try to deny the claims from Epic Games, and she even admits he was cheating.
+Her defense boils down to "he was 14 years old so the rules don't apply".
+While the law states he cannot enter into a contract, that does not mean he cannot be legally liable for his actions.
+On top of this it is clear that the mother also has a legal responsibility here.
+She says she didn't consent to him installing the game, but that does not absolve her of the responsibilities for policing her son's actions.
+It is very clear from the kid's response videos he has absolutely no understanding of the repercussions of his actions and is just relying on mommy to leap to his defense.

 Re: (Score:2)